-College Savings Plans Network (CSPN) is a leading voice for Section 529 College Savings Plans, one of the most popular, convenient and tax-advantaged ways to save for college.
-CSPN is a not-for-profit association affiliated with the National Association of State Treasurers (NAST) that brings together state administrators of 529 savings and prepaid tuition plans as well as their private sector partners.
-Information that families of all income levels can use to make informed saving decisions is available on CSPN's Web site, www.CollegeSavings.org.
+The College Savings Plans Network (CSPN) is a national non-profit association and the leading objective source of information about Section 529 College Savings Plans and Prepaid Tuition Plans-popular, convenient and tax-advantaged ways to save for college.
+An affiliate of the National Association of State Treasurers (NAST), CSPN brings together administrators of 529 savings and prepaid plans from across the country, as well as their private sector partners, to offer convenient tools and objective, unbiased information to help families make informed decisions about saving for college.
+For more information, visit the CSPN website at CollegeSavings.org; and follow CSPN on Twitter and Facebook.

 The College Savings Plans Network is governed by an Executive Board of state Treasurers and state Program Directors.
-The 2013 Executive Board is as follows:
+The 2014 Executive Board is: